 Instead of having sessions that last over an hour, consider feeding your audience bite-sized pieces of content that allow lots of interaction between the speaker and the audience.

 Prepare For Everything

-So don’t wait for the day of your event to ensure all of this is taken care of.
-Work with the best production team and your platform of choice to get everything perfect by the big day!
+Don’t wait for the day of your event to ensure all of this is taken care of.
+Work with the best event management team and your platform of choice to get everything perfect by the big day.

 During The Event

-It’s finally time to get rocking and rolling!
-So, you’ve taken the time to follow all of the steps above.
-And you’re pretty confident that you did a great job hyping up your attendees.
+After weeks or months of hyping up your attendees, it’s finally showtime.
 The technical aspects are all taken care of, your speakers are the best at what they do, and the content you’re about to offer is one of a kind.
-Now it’s time to dive into virtual audience engagement during the event!

 Get Everyone To Check In

-Once you have these “virtual badges”, make sure your speakers or your virtual emcee acknowledge their presence with special shout-outs and a warm thank you.
+During sessions, have your speakers and emcees acknowledge your attendees’ presence with special shout-outs and a warm thank you.
 Remember that you’re looking to re-create that in-person, human connection every step of the way.

 Give Them Time To Breathe